NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 Read guide →Example Agents

-Six example agents from simple to multi-delegation chain.
-Copy and modify.
+Six examples from simple to multi-delegation chain.

 See examples →GitHub

 MIT license.
-Contribute, fork, or just read the source.
+Contribute, fork, or read the source.

 NOW